nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 330
 00:19:04,510 --> 00:19:09,677
-[SPEAKER_01]: Okay, and towards the end of the day, and because we have the fidelity meeting at 2.30,
+[SPEAKER_01]: Okay, and towards the end of the day, and because we have the fidelity meeting at 2:30,
+[SPEAKER_00]: Okay.

 331
 00:19:09,657 --> 00:19:14,102
-[SPEAKER_01]: And so I should be done by three and I can just hop off and sit in.
+[SPEAKER_01]: And so I should be done by three and I can just hop off and send that in.

 332
 00:19:14,364 --> 00:19:15,651